 Yovisto is a new video search engine for educational videos and e-lectures. yovisto provides a social tagging function.
 You can sign up at yovisto and maintain your own online lecture collections, maintain an own user profile, make friends, choose your favorite video lecture, share lecture recordings and (!) you can tag videos.

 If you like the daily blog posts of yovisto about the history of science, please support us by clicking on the amazon links and making your next amazon purchase via our offered links.
-Nevertheless, please don't forget to support your local (real world) bookstore at the corner of the street!
+Nevertheless, please do also support your local (real world) bookstore at the corner of the street.